raphlcx/blog/content/posts/apex-domains-and-dns-zones.md

 example.com A ...

-; Deleate resolution for www subdomain to Zone 2 www.example.com NS ...
+; Delegate resolution for www subdomain to Zone 2 www.example.com NS ...
 ```